Hamzah-Asadullah/HCL/README.md

 HCL, short for `Hamzah's Computing Library` is a simple headers-only library which allows for different kind of optimizations, including:

-- The use of SIMD, including AVX, AVX2, AVX512, SSE, and other
+- The use of AVX, AVX2
-- The use of multiple threads
+- The use of multiple threads using OpemMP
-- The use of GPUs by manually overloading using drivers like Vulkan, CUDA, and other
+- And soon, GPU by using the Open Computing Language (OpenCL)

 This is done by a very minimal and simple concept: